Legendary progenitor: Overview

 Masculinity, femininity and "ghenos" or lineage linked to legendary progenitors were fundamental concepts of family identity in the Etruscan and Ancient Greek eras.
 The Greeks demonstrated the principles of family functionality in the mythological lives of Zeus, Hera, Hestia and Hermes.
 These included communal dining, and "charis" a form of charity that Vittoro Cigoli and Eugena Scabini described as being "deployed to oppose the core of violence inherent in the family relationship".
 Etrusco-Roman culture, developed from the Greek where each "gens" (family or house) had their own deified hero, prince or demi-god along with various household deities.
 The expansion of family trees to include heroic or legendary ancestors was used to boost social status and amass personal finances.
 Rome's patriarchal families, along with later European dynasties engaged in power struggles, such as that to be elected Pope based on this change in family culture.

 Peoples from all over the world have supposed themselves descended from various different eponymic or mythical progenitors.
-The Italians claimed ancestry from Italus, Lydians from Lydus, Phoenicians associated with Phoenix, Sicilians legendary progenitor was Siculus, Pelasgians revered Pelasgus, Dorians traced lineage to Dorus, Aeolians were linked to Aeolus and Hellenes looked up to Helen.
+The Italians claimed ancestry from Italus, Lydians from Lydus, Phoenicians associated with Phoenix, Sicilians legendary progenitor was Siculus, Pelasgians revered Pelasgus, Dorians traced lineage to Dorus, Aeolians were linked to Aeolus and Hellenes looked up to Hellen.
 Legendary progenitors also gave their names to places, Memphis was alleged to have been built by Menes and Ninevah by Ninus.

 In later times, place names in Britain were given the names of legendary chieftains or Anglo-Saxon Kings.
-Isaac Taylor suggests that "minute fragments of historic truth have been conserved".
-He notes however that the "greatest caution must be exercised as to the conclusions which we allow ourselves to draw.
+Isaac Taylor (1787–1865) suggested that "minute fragments of historic truth have been conserved".
+He noted however that the "greatest caution must be exercised as to the conclusions which we allow ourselves to draw.
 The traditions are generally vague and obscure and the personages whose names are associated with these sites have often only a mythical, or, to speak technically, an eponymic existence."